 After all this, I vowed I would never give birth again.
 It was dehumanizing.

-She knew me so well and said, 'Elise - I think you should consider having a second child.'
+She knew me well and stated, 'Elise - I think you should consider having a second child.'
 I shared how Jon and I had talked about adoption since we were dating and it's not out of the picture.
 We enjoyed a thoughtful conversation about the topic.
 She encouraged me to listen to my instincts and to trust how Lucas was born was his story.
 Gaining the knowledge I learned from his birth, and to the woman I was after his birth would be different than any future births.